Reinforcement learning for path integrals in quantum statistical physics: Discussion

 \section{Discussion}

 In this work we present a reinforcement learning approach for the computation of a class of path integrals that describe quantum systems at finite temperatures.
-The strength of this approach is that it can be used to obtain either a variational or an exact result within a single framework, which in the present work was divided in two separate steps.
+The strength of this approach is that it can be used to obtain either a variational or exact result within a single framework, which is divided in two separate steps here.
 However, it should also be possible to combine both steps into a hybrid approach with a smooth transition from variational to exact results by, for example, slowly reducing the number of samples with respect to the stochastic averages.
-One of the differences with other previously explored ML-based approaches for path integrals for quantum systems in the literature is that we go beyond smaller single-particle systems and show proof of work on an already medium-sized quantum rotor system up to 15 continuous degrees of freedom.
-In addition, we also place stronger emphasis on why ML might be particularly suitable in this formulation and show that an appropriate architectural design allows you to naturally extend controls to larger systems.
-This type of extrapolation sampling is introduced here in terms of system size, but one interesting avenue towards the future is to also explore how to extrapolate across coupling strengths or even potentials.
+We also demonstrate proof of concept beyond toy models or single-particle systems and use this approach to study a medium-sized quantum rotor system with up to 25 continuous degrees of freedom.

+One of the main results of this work is that ML might be particularly suitable in this formulation because an appropriate architectural design allows you to naturally extend controls to larger systems.
+This suggests that applications to truly large systems in the thermodynamic limit would mainly be determined by the inference cost of the trained sampler across paths rather than by the training phase.
+This type of extrapolation sampling is formulated here in terms of system size, but one interesting avenue towards the future is to also explore how to extrapolate across coupling strengths or even potentials.

 Another domain where this approach is expected to generate interest is in the context of polaron physics, where the path integral approach is known to provide a remarkably fruitful description even when using very simple variational actions \cite{Feynman1955}.
 However, for polarons in ultracold atomic gases, the expressiveness of the trial actions that can still be used in the typical semi-analytic variational Jensen-Feynman framework becomes one of the main limiting factors to this approach \cite{Ichmoukhamedov2022}.
 If the optimal control formulation can be extended to the polaron setting, this would provide a major improvement over any other existing path integral variational approach for polarons in the literature.